TexasInstruments/ti-wisunfan-pyspinel/README.md

     	Show this help message and exit

     -u <UART>, --uart=<UART>
-       	Open a serial connection to the OpenThread NCP device where <UART> is a device path such as "/dev/ttyUSB0".
+       	Open a serial connection to the TI Wi-SUN NCP device where <UART> is a device path such as "/dev/ttyUSB0".

     -b <BAUDRATE>, --baudrate=<BAUDRATE>